Ayush1M/Password-generator/README.md

  * [What I Learned](#what-i-learned)

 # Overview of the Project
-The project is based on carousel which is a slideshow which helps to cycle through the series of content.
+The project is used to generate a random unique password.
 This project focuses on applying the concepts of HTML, CSS and Javascript.

 ### Goal of the Project
-* The Goal of this project is to generate a random password which contains Uppercase, lowercase, and symbols.
+* The Goal of this project is to generate a random unique password which contains Uppercase, Lowercase, Numbers and Symbols.
+* To apply the JS concepts like for loop, using DOM, functions.

 ## Screenshot